 Gynaecological Biobank

 The Gynaecological Biobank was set up in 2004 to support research between Trinity College Dublin and St James’s Hospital.
-Patients attending the gynaecology service who are scheduled for surgery and/or chemotherapy may be invited by their doctor to sign a consent form to donate samples to the biobank.
+Patients attending the gynaecology service who are scheduled for surgery and/or chemotherapy may be invited by their doctor to sign a consent form to donate samples and healthcare data to the biobank.

 The biobank collects samples from all the gynaecological cancers and also from non-cancer patients; these include ovarian cancer and benign ovarian disease, endometrial cancer and benign endometrial disease, cervical cancer, vulva cancer and vaginal cancer.
 The biobank stores bloods, excess tissue from surgery, urine and ascites fluid (fluid produced by some ovarian cancers).
 The research focuses on developing new tests and better treatments for cancer.
 Details on how the biobank collects, stores, uses and shares any samples and healthcare data about you is detailed in our Gynaecological Biobank privacy notice.